ZiqiLi28/Mobile_Project_Group3/README.md

 2. Open the project in Android Studio.

 3. Run the app either on an Android emulator or a physical Android device connected to your computer.

+## Division of Work

+**Minyi Zhang:**

+1. Layout Design:
+   Designing and implementing the overall UI/UX of the app.
+   Creating layouts for different screens and user interactions.
+2. Fragments
+   Implementing chart related fragments.
+   Implementing fragments for expense and income.
+3. Adapters
+   Developing and managing adapters for displaying data in lists or grids.

+**Lufei Wu:**

+1. Utility Classes:
+   Creating utility classes for common functionalities and reusable code.
+2. Account Management with Firebase
+   Integrating Firebase for user authentication and account management.
+   Setting up user registration, login, and profile management functionalities using Firebase.
+3. Fragments
+   Working on records fragments, integrating the expense and income fragment, managing the record types for the transactions.

+**Ziqi Li:**

+1. Page Functions
+   Implementing various page functions, mainly the activities on home page.
+2. Database Management
+   Setting up and managing the app's database.
+   Implementing CRUD (Create, Read, Update, Delete) operations for data persistence.
+   Ensuring data integrity and security in the database.

 ## License